About Us

 In our breeding policy we follow a system where we have minimum and maximum values for each trait.
 It is basically one standard deviation from our aim.
 We try to exclude the extremes, as they are more often the animals that won’t perform consistent on the same level.

-We set the aim for each trait, which could be the same, just below or higher than the herd average for this year.
+We set the aim for each trait, which could be the same, just below or higher than the herd or breed average for this year.
 We might be happy with certain traits and need not to adjust our aim for those specific traits.

 It is however very important to maintain a balance between performance, conformation and functional efficiency.
 No single aspect or trait can be over emphasized.
 That will only lead to extremes, which our region will not allow, or except.
 It is our believe that nature will still be the judge in all our attempts to change things.
+If you want to go somewhere you need to know where to!

 Our Vision